ZilchEngine/ZilchEngineWebsite/docs/zilch_source_documentation/crashes.md

 Before doing anything with crash dumps you should do 2 things:
 	1. Checkout the DevTools repo
-	2. Checkout a special depo of zero (or you could re-use one but it's best to make another) and add the environmental variable `ZERO_SOURCE` to point at the root of that depo.
+	2. Checkout a special repo of Zilch (or you could re-use one but it's best to make another) and add the environmental variable `ZERO_SOURCE` to point at the root of that depo.

 The majority of what you care about is in the Readme.txt file under the SourceIndexer folder.
 Follow these steps to setup source indexing on your local machine.
 Currently the symbol server is only available on the local Engineering network.